Graham Rix: Central FC

 On 13 August 2012, Rix was named the first manager of Central FC, which was a newly formed club founded by former Trinidad and Tobago international football player Brent Sancho, that competed in the TT Pro League.
 Rix recorded his first league win with Central FC on 19 October 2012 with a 1–0 win over Police.
 Rix and Central FC parted ways through mutual consent on 21 December 2012.

-AFC Portchester
+AFC Portchester and Fareham Town

 In February 2013, he was appointed head coach of AFC Portchester.
 He left the club in August 2017.

 In August 2022, Rix took over as manager of Wessex Football League side Fareham Town.
+He was dismissed by the club in May 2024.

 Underage sex conviction

 In March 1999, Rix was convicted of having underage sex with a 15-year-old girl, and sentenced to 12 months in prison, of which he served six.
 He was placed on the sex offender registry for ten years and banned by the FA from working with youth players under the age of 16.
 In 2013 he told The Independent that he thought she was of legal age.
 On his release from prison, he immediately returned to his old job.
-He subsequently claimed that there were "mitigating circumstances" in the case, saying "I know the true story that I've never ever said".
+He subsequently claimed that there were "mitigating circumstances" in the case, saying: "I know the true story that I've never ever said".